Working out and working through

 As many runners will tell you, there is something cathartic about pounding the pavement – or in my case, the treadmill’s conveyor belt.
 So whilst my body was thriving on the adrenaline and endorphins during my five-mile run, my mind was getting a workout of its own.

-First, the work out breakdown: I put 70 minutes in on the treadmill (10 of those were cool-down minutes) today.
+First, the workout breakdown: I put 70 minutes in on the treadmill (10 of those were cool-down minutes) today.
 It was a run-walk combination, though I did run more than walk.
 In the end, I put in 5.25 miles.
-With the exception of a short burst of speed at the end (and three walk breaks) I kept a steady running pace of a 12-minute mile.
+Except for a short burst of speed at the end (and three walk breaks), I kept a steady running pace of a 12-minute mile.
 This is slower than my ideal 5K race pace, but I am going for endurance at the moment so will be keeping a slow pace for a while.
-And I felt good throughout the work out, which is awesome!
+And I felt good throughout the workout, which is awesome!

-It’s hard, because the friends in question aren’t necessarily bad friends, they’re just unable (or unwilling) to be what I want or need.
+It’s hard because the friends in question aren’t necessarily bad, they’re just unable (or unwilling) to be what I want or need.
 They have priorities that don’t include me: Spouses, children, jobs, families, and closer friends.
 And that means that my needs are often placed at the end of their lists.
 (Which is OK – we all have to triage our lives!)

 There have been cancelled plans, un-returned phone calls and emails, broken promises, and (in some cases) flagrant disregard of feelings.
 And I’ve accepted those things because I know that these friends have other priorities and I don’t want to be a burden.

 So, I worked through what I want from each of these relationships and what I am getting from them now.
 And I’ve decided that at least one needs to go immediately, another may end up gone soon, and the other needs a lot more thought – because I really don’t want to lose that one.